APIDevTools/swagger-parser/README.md

 Determines whether the parser will allow Swagger specs in YAML format.
 If set to `false`, then only JSON will be allowed.

 * __dereferencePointers__ (default: true) -
 Determines whether `$ref` pointers will be dereferenced.
-If set to `false`, then the resulting SwaggerObject will contain [ReferenceObjects](see https://github.com/wordnik/swagger-spec/blob/master/versions/2.0.md#reference-object-) instead of the objects they reference.
+If set to `false`, then the resulting SwaggerObject will contain [Reference Objects](https://github.com/wordnik/swagger-spec/blob/master/versions/2.0.md#reference-object-) instead of the objects they reference.

 * __dereferenceExternalPointers__ (default: true) -
-Determines whether `$ref` pointers will be dereferenced if they point to external files (e.g. "http://company.com/my/schema.json").
-If set to `false` then the resulting SwaggerObject will contain [ReferenceObjects](see https://github.com/wordnik/swagger-spec/blob/master/versions/2.0.md#reference-object-) for external pointers instead of the objects they reference.
+Determines whether `$ref` pointers will be dereferenced if they point to external files (e.g. "http://company.com/my/schema.yaml").
+If set to `false` then the resulting SwaggerObject will contain [Reference Objects](https://github.com/wordnik/swagger-spec/blob/master/versions/2.0.md#reference-object-) for external pointers instead of the objects they reference.

 * __validateSpec__ (default: true) -
-Determines whether the Swagger spec will be validated against the Swagger schema.
-If set to `false`, then the resulting SwaggerObject may be missing properties, have properties of the wrong data type, etc.
+Determines whether your Swagger spec will be validated against the official Swagger schema.
+If set to `false`, then the resulting [Swagger Object](https://github.com/wordnik/swagger-spec/blob/master/versions/2.0.md#swagger-object-) may be missing properties, have properties of the wrong data type, etc.

 Contributing